 - Elevate the affected area if oedema and swelling are present.

 Assessment of the extent and depth of the burn will determine if the burn can be managed in primary care.
-See separate article Burns - Assessment and Management for more details.
+See also separate Burns - Assessment and Management article.

 For a tonic-clonic seizure